 Things You Should Not Miss

-1. If you happen to be lucky enough to visit in 2018, you can take part in some of the 50th anniversary celebrations.
-But even if you don't make it then, there are a variety of Ranger Programs that should not be missed if you get the chance.
+1. There are a variety of Ranger Programs that should not be missed if you get the chance.
 The Afternoon or Evening Stillwater Tour on a pontoon boat is one of the favorites.
 It has limited seating, only twelve, and must be booked in advance.

 2. Take a hike.
 So many trails, so little time, and many with a spectacular view of the water.
 On the Park Service grounds, there are seven trails.
 More exist in the state and country parks along the two hundred miles of riverside.
 One of the favorites, the Sandrock Cliff Trails includes sandstone created during the Ice Age from the sea.
 There's five miles of trails in that area.